cboyden/ucb_cas/README.txt

 REQUIREMENTS
 ------------

-This module requires that the token module exists on your site.
-Download the token module (http://drupal.org/project/token) and unpack it in your modules directory.
-When you enable ucb_cas, token will be enabled.

 The modules installed by UCB CAS are:

 cas
 cas_attributes (includes cas_ldap)
 ldap_integration (includes ldapauth, ldapdata, ldapgroups)

-When you install ucb_cas, it will check that your site meets it's requirements.
-If your site does not, you will see a message.

-If you are interested in the details: Since UCB CAS installs multiple modules on your site, it is best to ensure that those modules do not already exist on your site.
-The files for these modules should not exist in any of the directories that drupal scans for module files (e.g. sites/all/modules, sites/EXAMPLE/modules, sites/modules/EXAMPLE/, profiles/EXAMPLE...).
-If you are already using any of these modules on your site, do the following:
+Since UCB CAS installs multiple modules on your site, it's install process will ensure that those modules do not already exist on your site.
+If conflicting files are found an friendly message will appear and the installer will abort.

+If you see this error message when you enable the module, check the directories that drupal scans for module files
+(e.g. sites/all/modules, sites/EXAMPLE/modules,
+sites/modules/EXAMPLE/, profiles/EXAMPLE...) for conflicting modules.
+If you find conflicts:

-1. Disable the modules at admin/build/modules
+1. Disable the conflicting modules at admin/build/modules
-2. Remove the files for the modules from your site
+2. Remove the files for the conflicting modules from your site
-3. Install UCB CAS
+3. Enable UCB CAS
 4. Run update.php

 INSTALLING